Georgette-Lumbe/stay_fit/README.md

 - I would like to implement a feature where if users log out of the site with items in their bags the items would be there upon log in again.
 Currently this is not the case.
 - The ability to add many filters to their search criteria eg colour, category.
 - The ability for users to change their username.
-- The ability to view, add comments, edit and delete their own blog posts.
+- The ability add comments, edit and delete their own blog posts.
 - A star rating or upvote functionality for the products and blog posts.
+- A wishlist and Discount functionalities
+- The ability to comment and like a review

 ## Strategy